pulumi/deploy-demos/README.md

 Deployment driver examples show using the Pulumi Deployment API to create deployments, monitor status, and tail logs.

-- [typescript-driver](./deployment-drivers/nodejs/typescript-driver/) a deployment driver written in Typescript.
+- [typescript-driver](./deployment-drivers/nodejs/typescript-driver/) - a deployment driver written in Typescript.
 It can deploy Pulumi programs written in any language.
-- [Go CLI driver](./deployment-drivers/go/cli/) a deployment driver written in Typescript.
+- [Go CLI driver](./deployment-drivers/go/cli/) - a deployment driver written in Typescript.
 It can deploy Pulumi programs written in any language.
+- [Stack Reaper](./pulumi-programs/stack-reaper/) - infrastructure that enables temporary stacks.
+Set a stack tag, run an update, and the stack automatically gets destroyed by Pulumi Deployment API after the expiration period.

 ## Pulumi Programs